rahulrawat17/rahul-final2/README.md

 ## Read light sensor

-Light sensors can be read using light sensor left(..) and light sensor right(..) function.
+Light sensors can be read using the lightSensor(...) function.
+With this block you can specify LEFT or RIGHT.
 ```blocks
 stemrobo.setup()
 basic.forever(function () {